 Generally, the law requires that the party asserting that a contractual provision (like a class action waiver) is unconscionable bears the burden of proving unconscionability, which requires showing that the terms were both "procedurally" and "substantively" unconscionable.
 See Tompkins v.
+23andMe, Inc., 840 F.3d 1016, 1023 (9th Cir.
+2016) (California law requires that "[b]oth procedural and substantive unconscionability must be present in order for a clause to be

-18. This article assumes that the class action waiver in question is contained in an agreement that the plaintiff accepted in a contractually binding fashion.
+&lt;sup>18 This article assumes that the class action waiver in question is contained in an agreement that the plaintiff accepted in a contractually binding fashion.
 The case law on when an individual will and will not be found to be bound by an online agreement is therefore beyond the scope of this article.